 However, when the pangs of guilt do strike, they’re most acute in certain areas.
 Cheating on partners tops the list, but only at a relatively modest 22%.
 Following closely is the ever-challenging domain of diets, where 14% rue their lapse in dietary discipline.
 What’s particularly amusing, if not a touch endearing, is that 7% feel the sting of guilt after sneaking ahead of others in line.

 Cheating may seem like a tempting shortcut, much like the varied ways one can sidestep rules in games.
-But just as in the game of online solitaire, where each move is a testament to one’s patience and strategy, life, too, demands a similar approach.
+But just like in the game of Spider Solitaire, where each move is a testament to one's patience and strategy, life, too, demands a similar approach.
+Games like Spider Solitaire and FreeCell rely not on external accolades, but personal satisfaction.

 Solitaire relies not on external accolades, but on personal satisfaction.
 There’s no opponent to deceive, only oneself.
 Similarly, when faced with the various temptations to cheat in real life, perhaps we ought to remember the essence of Solitaire: The true victory lies not in the quick win, but in the integrity of the game played.